 If the leak happens when the dishwasher runs, here are the possible problems to troubleshoot:

 - Leaky gasket: Water on the kitchen floor in front of the dishwasher could indicate a leaking door gasket.
 It’s easy to find out – simply open the dishwasher and check the seal around the door.
 If you see ripped or worn-out sections, replace the gasket before you run the appliance again.

 - Faulty door latch: The latch is what holds the dishwasher closed during a cycle.
 If it’s loose, water may seep out.
 You could have a faulty door latch if the dishwasher opens too easily.
 A new latch should fix the problem.

 - Incorrect detergent: Using dish soap or laundry detergent may cause excessive suds, forcing soap and water out of the door.
 Only use dishwasher detergent to prevent this problem.

 - Cracked hoses or faulty valves/hose connections: If water flows out from under the dishwasher, you could have a water hose or valve issue.
 Unplug the dishwasher or turn off the circuit breaker.
 Remove the toe kick from under the dishwasher door to access the water inlet valve, recirculation hose, drain hose, and other components.
-Run your hand along various hoses to feel for water.
+Run your hand along various hoses to feel for the water.
 Also, look for loose connections, corrosion, or a bad solenoid valve.
 To stop the leak, you may need to replace any faulty parts you find.

 - Leaky pump seal: While you’re looking under the dishwasher, check the seal around the water pump.
 You know it’s leaking if you see water dripping from the pump housing or motor.
 To remedy this problem, remove the pump and replace the rubber seal.